-The Creality CR-20 just hit the market.
-Consider the facts and see how the 3D printer compares to its very popular predecessor the CR-10.
+The Creality CR-20 recently hit the market.
+Review the specs and see how the 3D printer compares to its very popular predecessor the CR-10.

 If you’ve been following 3D printing trends with a keen eye over the last couple of years, you’ve definitely noticed the heavy influx of a new modular-styled 3D printer design.
 In 2016, the Chinese 3D printer manufacturer Creality3D released the CR-10, a minimalistic and large-format desktop machine that pioneered this unique look.